GenericMappingTools/pygmt/README.rst

       author       = {Uieda, Leonardo and
                       Tian, Dongdong and
                       Leong, Wei Ji and
+                      Schlitzer, William and
                       Toney, Liam and
-                      Schlitzer, William and
-                      Yao, Jiayuan and
                       Grund, Michael and
                       Jones, Meghan and
+                      Yao, Jiayuan and
                       Materna, Kathryn and
                       Newton, Tyler and
+                      Anant, Abhishek and
                       Ziebarth, Malte and
                       Wessel, Paul},
       title        = {{PyGMT: A Python interface for the Generic Mapping Tools}},